-In order to avoid scope creep, it’s important to consider some concrete project scope creep examples.
+To avoid scope creep, it’s important to consider some concrete project scope creep examples.

 Consider a company that is launching a new type of phone case next month.
 The company has meticulously planned the product launch from start to finish.
-However, over the course of development, the CEO and exec team decide they want to add a ring light, battery pack and other elements to the case.
-This requires the project team to spend considerable additional time on this product, which in turn affects the product’s final launch date and the attendant revenue.
+However, over the course of development, the CEO and exec team decide they want to add a ring light, battery pack, and other elements to the case.
+This requires the project team to spend considerable additional time on this product, which, in turn, affects the product’s final launch date and the attendant revenue.

-In a particularly famous real world example of scope creep, we look to Denver International Airport (DIA) and its experience with attempting to create a fully automated baggage handling system, which was plagued by scope creep that involved over 2,000 design changes.
+In a particularly famous real-world example of scope creep, we look to Denver International Airport (DIA) and its experience with attempting to create a fully automated baggage handling system, which was plagued by scope creep that involved over 2,000 design changes.
 These design changes were, in part, a result of not including relevant parties in the planning stages and ignoring fundamental project concerns.
 The scope creep during the DIA baggage automation project meant the project finished 16 months late and more than 250% over budget.